The Chola Dynasty: Rulers, Administrations, Decline

 Cholan Dynasty: Capital

 The Chola Dynasty, a dominant force in South India for over a millennium (300 BCE – 13th Century CE), wasn’t confined to a single capital city.
-Their power base shifted and evolved over time, reflecting their expanding influence and strategic considerations.
+Their power base shifted and evolved, reflecting their expanding influence and strategic considerations.
 Let’s embark on a journey through the fascinating history of the Chola Dynasty’s capitals.

 Early Cholas: Establishing a Foundation (Up to 9th Century CE)